maddsua/ftpdeploy/readme.md

 - `FTP_DEPLOY_USER` - `user` - `undefined` - FTP user name (*empty by default and must be provided)

 - `FTP_DEPLOY_PASSWORD` - `password` - `undefined` - FTP user password (*empty by default and must be provided)

+# Anyway, using FTP in 2023 is stupid and you should use rsync instead